You might already know that a keto diet is one of the most effective ways to regulate, lose, and maintain weight and improve overall health.

-You don’t need to hit the gym every day lifting heavy weights or pounding the running machine for hours, though.
-Simple home workouts, light weights 3-4 times per week, and walking for half an hour per day will all be enough to help burn carbs and stay in ketosis.
+You don’t need to hit the gym daily, lifting weights or pounding the running machine for hours.
+Simple home workouts, light weights 3-4 times per week, and walking for half an hour daily will all help burn carbs and stay in ketosis.

-The amount of exercise you partake in is really down to your personal diet and health regime.
+The amount of exercise you partake in depends on your diet and health regime.
 However, if you think of it like this, One day, you’ve eaten over 50g grams of carbs, spent an extra half an hour at the gym, or increased your walk to a jog.

 And, if you feel like a carb-loaded lunch, try to do it pre-workout to give your body the ability to burn off those carbs, helping you stay in ketosis.